 The expense ratios of mutual funds and ETFs are captured in the fund share price, and the displayed performance calculated from the adjusted close prices accounts for the fund expense ratio.
 This SEC publication provides more information on how the mutual fund share prices are calculated and how any fees are handled.

 All returns for long positions are based on total return including dividends and capital gains distributions.
-Returns for short positions with negative allocation weights are based on the price return.
+Short positions can be entered by specifying a negative allocation weight for the shorted assets.